wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 * a MadCap Flare project;
 * Rainbow, which is bundled with the [Okapi Framework apps](https://bintray.com/okapi/Distribution/Okapi_Applications).

+    **NOTE:** Some people have reported problems running the 64-bit version of Rainbow.
+If that's the case for you, just install the 32-bit version.
+It works exactly the same.

-In addition, it helps if you have:
+In addition to the above, it helps if you have:

 * a basic understanding of translation processes and related file types, such as TMX and XLIFF;
 * [OmegaT](http://www.omegat.org/en/omegat.html), to test the translation package you're creating.